Login

 • Includes a rear brake

-Kids' bike specialists Woom&#;s first offering is this 2.95kg balance bike, the Woom 1.
-The lightweight aluminium frame rolls on 12in wheels and features a rear brake, so your child can get used to braking and steering from the get-go.
+The Woom 1 balance bike is available in two sizes for children aged 1.5 to 4.5 years.
+Weighing 2.95kg, this lightweight aluminum frame rolls on 12in wheels and features a rear brake, allowing your child to become familiar with braking and steering from the start.

-Every component is carefully considered with the beginner rider in mind, from the narrow grips to the ergonomic saddle.
+Every component is thoughtfully designed with beginner riders in mind, from narrow grips to an ergonomic saddle.
+The bike is available in five fun, bright colors.

 Strider 12 Sport Balance Bike